 Outcomes you can expect

-See which economic analytics gaps most limit visibility into cost, margin, and value.
+See which economics analytics gaps most limit visibility into cost, margin, and value.

 Align around the measures, priorities, and decision signals that should guide GenAI growth.